How to Appear in ChatGPT Answers: The Complete Guide

 Important

-If either is blocked with Disallow: /, ChatGPT literally cannot see your site.
+If GPTBot is blocked with Disallow: /, ChatGPT literally cannot see your site.
 Remove the block or change it to Allow: /.
+Our free scanner checks all of these automatically.

 Declare a sitemap